zcashe/cse15l-lab-reports/lab2.md

 Then since parameters[0] = s, chatString gets updated to append "Zac: Hi+Bruh" and the new line.

-Then because of the url encoding, the space gets turned into +, so we change it back to a space before we display.
+Then because of the url encoding, the space gets turned into +, so we change it back to a space before we display finally getting chatString = "Zac: Hi Bruh \n".

 ## Using add message second time
 ![Image](assets/Lab2-Message1.png)